 If you would like to know more about how to set up this new feature and the description of all the fields in the components settings, please click on the link below to access the knowledge-based articles online.

-We also have an extensive library of articles and videos that will not only get you started in no time, but will help you build a powerful PBX customized to suit your business needs.
+We also have an extensive library of articles and videos that will not only get you started in no time but will help you build a powerful PBX customised to suit your business needs.

 Looking for a reliable VoIP provider?
 Sign up at VoIPLine Telecom and get 14-Day free trial to try the best features of our Hosted PBX phone telephone solution.